vestrel00/contacts-android/howto/howto-integrate-gender-custom-data.md

 - will NOT be synced across devices
 - will NOT be shown in AOSP and [Google Contacts][google-contacts] apps, and other Contacts apps that show custom data from other apps

+For more info, read [How do I sync contact data across devices?](/howto/howto-sync-contact-data.md)

 [google-contacts]: https://play.google.com/store/apps/details?id=com.google.android.contacts